Unlocking the Silent Epidemic: Type 2 Diabetes in Men

 Areas of darkened skin (acanthosis nigricans)15%

 Peeing more often, even when you’re not drinking a lot of fluids.
-This is because your kidneys are working overtime to filter out all the extra sugar in your blood.
+This is because your kidneys are working overtime to filter out all the extra stuff in the system.

 Feeling thirsty all the time, even though you’re drinking plenty of fluids.
-Again, this is because your body is trying to get rid of the excess sugar in your blood.
+Again, this happens because the body is working to eliminate the extra glucose circulating within.

 Being extremely hungry, even after you’ve just eaten.
 This is because your cells aren’t getting the energy they need from the food you’re eating, because your body isn’t using insulin properly.